Be First: 2022–present: Be:1 and Watch Me

 They released a number of charting songs in 2022 and 2023, including the number-one songs "Bye-Good-Bye", "Scream", "Boom Boom Back" and "Mainstream".
 Following the digital release of "Bye-Good-Bye", Be:First became the first artist in Oricon history to achieve number one rankings in both downloads and streams in same week for a single work three times – the previous two being "Shining One" and "Gifted".
 In another achievement, with the release of "Scream" Be:First became the first artist to have five songs win two number-one Oricon digital-ranking titles for a single work within the same week.
 With "Boom Boom Back", Be:First achieved their seventh number one on Oricon's Weekly Digital Song chart.
 The song also was number one on the Streaming chart, giving them a digital "double crown", thus breaking their own record and making them artist with the most digital double crowns for a single work in history.
 They continued break records when Mainstream topped both the Oricon Digital Song Ranking and Streaming Ranking, bringing their total number of digital "double crowns" to seven, the most for any artist in Oricon history.

 They embarked on their Be:First Arena Tour 2023–2024 "Mainstream", their first national arena tour.
 It was held from November 1, 2023, to February 24, 2024, in nine cities, featuring a total of 22 shows.
 They further added four more shows for March and April, Be:First Live in Dome 2024 "Mainstream" – Masterplan, with two shows each at the Tokyo Dome and Kyocera Dome.

+In 2025, they embarked on their first world tour, BE:FIRST World Tour 2025 ~ Who is BE:FIRST?
+The tour included stops in the USA, Europe and Asia.
+Ryoki did not participate in the European leg of the tour due to illness.

+From November 1, 2025, to February 15, 2026, they embarked on their second fan meeting tour, BE:FIRST 2nd Fan Meeting -Hello My "BESTY" vol.2-, their first fan meeting tour in approximately four years.
+The tour was held across 10 cities in Japan, featuring a total of 23 shows.

+On May 16 and 17, 2026, they held their first stadium concerts, BE:FIRST Stadium Live 2026 We are the "BE:ST", at Ajinomoto Stadium.

+From September 25 to October 23, 2026, they are scheduled to hold their second world tour, BE:FIRST WORLD SHOWCASE 2026, with performances in Bangkok, Thailand; Taipei, Taiwan; Manila, the Philippines; and New York City, United States.

+An additional show in New York City on October 22, 2026 was announced on June 14, 2026.

+In July 2026, the group released "Bruce Wayne", featuring Flo Milli & ATL Jacob, as the lead single to their EP Watch Me, which is scheduled to release on September 18, 2026.